 Indian Russell's Viper

 Indian Russell's Viper is a highly poisonous snake of the Viperidae family, it is scientifically known as Viper a Russell.
 The species was named in honor of Patrick Russell (1726–1805), a Scottish herpetologist who first described many of India's snakes; and the genus is after the Hindi name meaning "that lies hid", or "the lurker."
 Two subspecies are currently recognized, including the nominate subspecies described here.
+Russell's viper is responsible for most of the snakebite deaths within its habitat.
+It is light brown in color and is covered with three rows of dark brown or black splotches, bordered with white or yellow.

 Physical Characteristics